Enisseo/ephl/README.md

 ## ORM (is for losers) ##

-The SQL language is already an abstraction, d*ckhead!
-If you add another layer, it will only make the 20% non common tasks 80% harder.
+The SQL language is already an abstraction!
+If you add another layer, it will only make the 20% non-common tasks 80% harder.

-In ePHL, you are provided with a clean and simple classy (I mean, with style AND php classes) version of the SQL language, so you can either use classes and methods to help you avoid common typos and errors (like SEELCT or UPDATE table VALUES...) or write plain SQL queries, or use a mix between both universes.
+In ePHL, you are provided with a clean and simple classy (I mean, with style AND php classes) version of the SQL language, so you can either use classes and methods to help you avoid common typos and errors (like SEELCT or UPDATE table VALUES...) or write plain SQL queries, or use a clever mixture of both.

 A little portion of code will help you understand: